retrogamehandheld/powkiddyx/README.md

-# PowKiddy X18
+# PowKiddy X18 and X15
-Work area for hacks and mods for the PowKiddy X18 RetroGamingHandhelds Discord channel.
+Work area for hacks and mods for the PowKiddy X18 and X15 RetroGamingHandhelds Discord channel.
 Please note most of this material is in the process of development and testing.

 ## Specs